Minwoo0206/Awesome-DL-Study/README.md

 Various Books Regarding Deep Learning

 # Purpose
-To study various books about deep learning in various places and to track what I learned before I made this repo.
+To study various books about deep learning in various places and to track what I learned before, I made this repo.

-I will also try to comment what I learned and felt while studying a specific DL book.
+I will also try to comment what I learned and felt while studying specific deep learning books.

 # Book
 ## First Book: Deep Learning With Tensorflow